kamilburda/gimp-export-layers/README.md

 Requirements
 ------------

-* GIMP 2.8 or later with Python-Fu installed
+* GIMP 2.8 or later
+* Python 2.7.x

 Installation
 ------------

+**Windows**

+Extract the `export_layers.py` file and the `export_layers` directory to `[user directory]/.gimp-2.8/plug-ins`.

+**Linux**

-From the package, extract the `export_layers.py` file and the `export_layers` directory to `[home directory]/.gimp-2.8/plug-ins`.
+Extract the `export_layers.py` file and the `export_layers` directory to `[home directory]/.gimp-2.8/plug-ins`.

-On Linux, if necessary, enable the executable flag on the `export_layers.py` file, e.g. from the terminal:
+If necessary, make the `export_layers.py` file executable, e.g. from the terminal:

     chmod +x "export_layers.py"

-It should no longer be needed for versions 2.1 and above.
+**OS X**

+Extract the `export_layers.py` file and the `export_layers` directory to `[home directory]/Library/Application Support/GIMP/2.8/plug-ins`.

+If necessary, make the `export_layers.py` file executable, e.g. from the terminal:

+    chmod +x "export_layers.py"

+GIMP for OS X may have Python 2.6 bundled, which won't work with this plug-in, since Python 2.7 is required.
+Install Python 2.7 (if not already), open `/Applications/Gimp.app/Contents/Resources/lib/gimp/2.0/interpreters/pygimp.interp` and change its contents to the following:

+    python=/usr/bin/python
+    /usr/bin/python=/usr/bin/python
+    :Python:E::py::python:

 Usage